Surpassing clients' expections for over five decades!

 A significant contract to supply vermiculite as a soil stabiliser for one of South Africa’s largest electricity-generating facilities marked the beginning of the 1980s.
 Over a three-year period, up to 8 truckloads were delivered every day.
 There were subsequent advancements in the use of raw vermiculite as specialised carriers for vitamin and mineral premixes in animal feed.

 But by 1985, the South African economy was becoming constrained as a result of international isolation.
 Foreign exchange was in short supply and sanctions made it increasingly difficult to export products.
-A decision was taken to establish a manufacturing facility in the USA.
-Dr Weissenberg relocated to California to start a vermiculite production plant.
-His son, Ron, joined the company full-time and took over the management in 1986.
+A decision was taken to establish a manufacturing facility in the USA and a production plant was started in Northern California.

-Diversification away from a research and marketing company became core policy and Micronized started producing minerals for the paint industry in 1989.
+Diversification became policy and Micronized started producing minerals for the paint industry in 1989.
 Contract milling was also offered and mica and talc were added to the product range.
-Ken Watson, a talented mining engineer, joined the company and within a year capital was raised to acquire the minerals division of the Rand London Corporation.
+Capital was raised to acquire the minerals division of the Rand London Corporation.
 By 1991, Micronized had developed into a fully-fledged mining and minerals processing business.
 The product line expanded to include feldspar, quartz, barytes and high-brightness dolomite.

 1992 – 2002: Consolidation and growth